 Funding opportunity

-Funding opportunity: Pre-announcement: Health Technologies Connectivity Awards
+Funding opportunity: Health Technologies Connectivity Awards

 Apply for funding to spend time in a different research or user environment to build new connections within health technologies.
-Novel Engineering and Physical Sciences (EPS) research contributing to the delivery of the Health Technologies Strategy must comprise a proportion of the placement.
+Novel engineering and physical sciences (EPS) research contributing to the delivery of the health technologies strategy must comprise a proportion of the placement.

 You must be based at a UK research organisation eligible for Engineering and Physical Sciences Research Council (EPSRC) funding.